sigoden/htte/docs/config.md

 ## Config

-Config file is a yaml file, passed to hest through cli options `-c` or `--config`.
-Hest will read and verify the config file at startup.
+Config file is a yaml file, passed to htte through cli options `-c` or `--config`.
+Htte will read and verify the config file at startup.

 ### rootDir

 The default value is `'.'`

 `rootDir` is a directory contained module files.
-Hest load the yaml in that directory recursively, then parse the file as test module.
+Htte load the yaml in that directory recursively, then parse the file as test module.

 ### sessionFile

 The default value is `./.session`

 `sessionFile` is a file path to persist the session.
-Hest use session to record the request and response data of each test, the position where tests started to fail is also stored.
+Htte use session to record the request and response data of each test, the position where tests started to fail is also stored.

 ### url

 The default is `http://localhost:3000`

-`url` is the base url of all the api. if the api use relative path, hest will get absolute path by prepend that url
+`url` is the base url of all the api. if the api use relative path, htte will get absolute path by prepend that url

 ### type